Cardiac surgery

 TL;DR

-Work from Baylor College of Medicine and the DeBakey VA examined tPEMF in coronary artery bypass (CABG) patients and found roughly a 70% reduction in morphine-equivalent dose.
+Work from Baylor College of Medicine examined tPEMF in coronary artery bypass (CABG) patients and found roughly a 70% reduction in morphine-equivalent dose.
 This is a much larger opioid-sparing signal than in the original soft-tissue trial, in a population where the stakes of opioid exposure are substantially higher.

-Clinical work associated with Baylor College of Medicine and the Michael E. DeBakey VA Medical Center examined tPEMF in CABG patients and reported approximately a 70% reduction in morphine-equivalent dose versus the control group.
+Clinical work associated with Baylor College of Medicine examined tPEMF in CABG patients and reported approximately a 70% reduction in morphine-equivalent dose versus the control group.
 This is a substantially larger opioid-sparing effect than the 2.2× (roughly 55%) reduction in the original breast-surgery trial.

 Cardiac patients carry comorbidities that make opioids particularly risky: compromised respiratory reserve (can't tolerate respiratory depression), hemodynamic fragility (opioid-induced hypotension), impaired gut motility (ileus risk).
 Cutting morphine consumption by 70% in this population is not a comfort improvement — it is a complication-reduction intervention.
 This is also the population where length of stay is most expensive, which is why the hospital-stay finding that accompanied this result has direct economic implications.